 Alumni who plan to work abroad, apply for visas, or return to their home country may be required to produce documentation certifying the degree(s), diploma(s), or transcripts earned while at Duke.
-The Office of the University Registrar will produce affidavits to authenticate all three Duke documents.
-Samples of the three affidavits follow:
+The Office of the University Registrar will produce upon request by former Duke students only affidavits to authenticate any of the following Duke documents:

 All three Duke documents contain with one noted exception: